1 cup (225 grams) unsalted butter, at room temperature

-3 tablespoons brandy plus extra for brushing the cake
+3 tablespoons (35 grams) alcohol (Grand Marnier, brandy, sherry, rum, etc.) plus you'll need extra for brushing the cake

 Juice and zest (outer orange skin) of one orange

 1 cup (100 grams) almonds, walnuts, pecans, or hazelnuts, coarsely chopped

 2 1/4 pounds (1 kilogram) of an assortment of dried (apricots, figs, prunes, raisins, sultanas, currants, dried cranberries, dried cherries, etc.) and candied fruit (mixed peel and/or cherries), all chopped into bite sized pieces

 Fruit Cake: Preheat your oven to 325 degrees F (160 degrees C).
 Butter, or spray with a nonstick vegetable spray, an 8 inch (20 cm) spring form pan with a removable bottom.
 Line the bottom of the pan with parchment paper.
 Also line the sides of the pan with a strip of parchment paper that extends about 2 inches (5 cm) above the rim of the pan.